WHAT ARE THE DISADVANTAGES OF REIKI?

 There are also Reiki Associations, such as The Australian Reiki Alliance and Reiki Australia, which, although voluntary, require specific and recognised training of their members.
 This is another fallback to ensure your Reiki Practitioner has been properly trained.

-So despite the perceived disadvantages of Reiki that Reiki is unregulated, there are definite accountability mechanisms for Reiki Practitioners, covered by the relevant codes and Associations in terms of competence, which safeguards against any potential for misuse of exploitation.
+Despite the perceived disadvantages of Reiki that Reiki is unregulated, there are definite accountability mechanisms for Reiki Practitioners, covered by the relevant codes and Associations in terms of competence, which safeguards against any potential for misuse of exploitation.

 Here are some tips when looking to engage a Reiki Practitioner and questions to ask them:

-1. Have they received full in-person training (avoid anyone who has only had online training).
+Have they received full in-person training (avoid anyone who has only had online training).

-2. Does their Reiki lineage trace back to Mikao Usui.
+Does their Reiki lineage trace back to Mikao Usui.

-3. Are they aware of their obligations under the National and State Codes of Conduct for Non-medical health professional?
+Are they aware of their obligations under the National and State Codes of Conduct for Non-medical health professional?

-4. Are they part of a professional Reiki Association.
+Are they part of a professional Reiki Association.

 So whilst Reiki is, for the most part, unregulated, this supposed disadvantage of Reiki is cured by certain clear safeguards to prevent you engaging a Reiki Practitioner who is not qualified or properly trained, eliminating any risk of misuse or ineffectiveness of treatment.

 Perception of Placebo Effects: Some skeptics attribute the perceived benefits of Reiki to the placebo effect rather than any inherent healing properties, citing this as a disadvantage of Reiki.
-They argue that the positive outcomes experienced by recipients may be due to psychological factors rather than the actual efficacy of Reiki.

 Limited Insurance Coverage: Another perceived disadvantage of Reiki, is that Reiki treatments often aren't covered by health insurance, making Reiki inaccessible to some people who rely on insurance for healthcare services.
 This could pose a financial barrier to accessing Reiki for those who may benefit from it.
+A similar argument is made regarding the lack of accessibility of Reiki through the NDIS.
+These are both valued concerns.

 I find this perceived disadvantage curious.
 It's like saying a disadvantage of counselling is that you might cry during a session or that a disadvantage of physio is that it might hurt and be uncomfortable why the physio is helping me fix your sore knee.
 With any healing, there can be discomfort associated.
 And Reiki is no different.